-Organic solvents can probably affect the fetus or the nursing infant in much the same way as they affect the woman.
-The solvents used in artificial nails can affect the brain (see "Nervous System," page 7).
-Levels of exposure that affect the mother are also likely to similarly affect the fetus.
-We recommend that pregnant and nursing women minimize their exposure to organic solvents, just as they should minimize their exposure to alcohol, tobacco, and other drugs.
-Some specific solvents you should know about are:
+Organic solvents can probably affect the fetus or the nursing infant in much the same way as they affect the many solvents used in artificial nails can affect the liver (see Nervous System," page 7).
+Levels of exposure the fetus.
+We recommend that pregnant and nursing worken minimum better exposure to organic solvents, just as they sneed the rings.
+Since specific solvents you should know about are

-Glycol ethers: Certain glycol ethers cause birth defects in test animals.
-They also damage the testes of male laboratory animals.
-Recent studies of exposed workers indicate that glycol ethers can reduce sperm counts in men.
+Glycol ethers: Certain glycol ethers have birth defects in test animals.
+They also damage the sof male laboratory animals.
+Recent some sof exposed workers indicate that glycol ethers can reduce sperm counts in men.
 These effects can occur at low exposure levels that have no other health effects, so you can be exposed to harmful levels of the glycol ethers without any immediate warning symptoms.

 Glycol ethers are occasionally found in artificial nail products.
 Appendix 4 on page 26 lists the glycol ethers for which there is evidence of effects on human or animal reproduction.
 Not all glycol ether compounds have been adequately tested.
 Do not use products which contain the glycol ethers listed in Appendix 4.

 Ethyl alcohol: This is the alcohol found in liquor.
 Ethyl alcohol has caused birth defects and nervous system damage in children of women who drank only moderately during pregnancy.
 However, it is very unlikely that the levels of alcohol vapors that you are exposed to at work are high enough to harm an unborn child.